Paul McCartney Says He Was ‘Humbled’ When He ‘Saw God’ On A Drug Trip

 “I was in the country once, and I saw a white squirrel.
 So, this was Linda, come back to give me a sign.
 It was a great moment.
 It thrilled me.
 Goosebumps!
 Obviously, I have no proof it was her at all, but it was good for me to think that.”

-McCartney finally claimed that although his experience might not be shared by others, and that he might even be mocked for it, nothing would stop him from thinking that what he experienced was true.
+McCartney finally claimed that although his experience might not be shared by others and that he might even be mocked for it, nothing would stop him from thinking that what he experienced was true.